flhoest/Rubrik/README.md

 # Rubrik API Framework (written in Php)

 ```
-*This documentation is under reviewing and considered as draft!*
+This documentation is under review and considered as draft!
 ```

 ## Background